kizu/kizu.ru/src/posts/2023-12-07-shrinkwrap-problem/index.en.md

 The idea of that older experiment was to have a `<legend>` inside a `<fieldset>` or a heading that would have lines around it.
 In the case of a legend, we could “emulate” the position of it in the center of its fieldset, which is not possible with regular means.

 {{<Partial class="require-anchor-name" src="examples/example-legend.html" screenshot="true" video="true" style="overflow: hidden; resize: horizontal; min-width: 10em;">}}
   There are two fieldset elements with centered legends.
-The border goes to the sides of the text inside the legends, even though one of them wraps.
-Disabling the shrinkwrap fix shows how the borders would not go close to the text when it wraps.
+The border goes to the sides of the text inside the legends, even though one of them wraps. <label class="Link Link_pseudo" for="example-legend-checkbox">Disabling the shrinkwrap</label> fix shows how the borders would not go close to the text when it wraps.
 {{</Partial>}}

 #### Headings